t-neumann/slamdunk/doc/source/Dunks.rst

 **-h**               Prints the help.
 **-r**     x         The reference fasta file.
 **-o**     x         The output directory where all output files of this dunk will be placed.
-**-5**               Number of bases that will be hard-clipped from the 5' end of each read (default: 0).
+**-5**               Number of bases that will be hard-clipped from the 5' end of each read.
 **-a**               Maximum number of As at the 3' end of a read.
-**-n**               The maximum number of alignments that will be reported for a multi-mapping read (i.e. reads with multiple alignments of equal best scores) (default: 1).
+**-n**               The maximum number of alignments that will be reported for a multi-mapping read (i.e. reads with multiple alignments of equal best scores).
 **-t**               The number of threads to use for this dunk.
-NextGenMap runs multi-threaded, so it is recommended to use more threads than available samples (default: 1).
+NextGenMap runs multi-threaded, so it is recommended to use more threads than available samples.
 **-q**               Deactivates NextGenMap's SLAMSeq alignment settings.
 Can be used to align plain QuantSeq data instead of SLAMSeq data.
-**-l**               Switches to local alignment instead of semi-global alignment.
-Semi-global alignments are the default for NextGenMap.
+**-e**               Switches to semi-global alignment instead of local alignment.
 **-i**               Run analysis only for sample <i>.
 Use for distributin slamdunk analysis on a cluster (index is 0-based).
 **-ss**              Output BAM while mapping.
 Slower, but uses less hard disk.
 **file**   x         Samplesheet (see :ref:`sample-file`) or a list of all sample BAM/FASTA(gz)/FASTQ(gz) files (wildcard \* accepted).